Azure/Azure-AI-Content-Safety-Private-Preview/UnGroundness Detection API Private Preview.md

 - Task Specification: Supports different tasks like QnA (Questioning & Answering) or Summarization, with adjustable settings according to the task type.
 - Source Referencing: Leverages a vast array of grounding sources to validate AI-generated text.
 - Confidence Scoring: Assesses the likelihood of ungrounded content with a numerical score.
-- Reasoning: Offers detailed insights into detected ungrounded segments, including the percentage of ungrounded content and specific instances of hallucinations.
+- Reasoning: Offers detailed insights into detected ungrounded segments, including the percentage of ungrounded content and specific instances of ungroundedness,

 ##  📒 Overview